gae4it/gofrescoapp/README.md

 - The "cart" is a **shopping list**, not a checkout cart.
 No prices are shown or stored.
 - Users select products, variants, and quantities (by weight or pieces), then add them to their list.
 - The cart is stored in React context and synced to localStorage for persistence.
 - **No prices:** This is intentional.
-GoFresco is for planning and organizing shopping, not for purchasing.
+GoFrescoApp is for planning and organizing shopping, not for purchasing.
 This makes the app suitable for collaborative family lists, market planning, or personal use where prices are irrelevant or variable.

 ## Why This Structure Is AI-Friendly